wkumari/draft-wkumari-dnsop-trust-management/README.md

 2. TDS Record Format

-   The wire and presentation format of the Trust DS (TDS) resource record is identical to the DS record [RFC4034].
+   The TDS record does not really have a format, as it does not really exist.
+Instead it is simply a type that can be queried for, the response is meaningless.

    IANA has allocated RR code TBD for the TDS resource record via Expert Review [DNS-TRANSPORT].
-The TDS RR uses the same registries as DS for its fields.
 No special processing is performed by authoritative servers or by resolvers, when serving or resolving.

-   For all practical purposes, TDS is a regular RR type.

 2.1.
 TDS Owner Name

-   Much of the purpose of the mechanism described in this document is to provide a mechanism to allow the trust anchor maintainer to determine how widely deployed the trust anchor is, and who is using an outdated trust anchor.
-This information is signalled from the validating
+   The purpose of the mechanism described in this document is to allow the trust anchor maintainer to determine how widely deployed a given trust anchor is, and who is using an outdated trust anchor.
+This information is signalled from the validating resolver to the authoritative servers serving the zone in which the Trust Anchor lives.

-Kumari                  Expires December 31, 2015               [Page 3]
+Kumari                   Expires March 28, 2016                 [Page 3]

-Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015
+Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

-   resolver to the authoritative server serving the zone in which the Trust Anchor lives.

-   This information is available from looking at queries to DNS servers serving the DNSKEY for the zone; each resolver using this mechanism will periodically query the zone for a name encoding the list of trust anchors it is using for that zone.
+   This information is available from looking at queries to DNS servers serving the DNSKEY record for the zone; each validating resolver using this mechanism will periodically query the zone for a name encoding the list of trust anchors it is using for that zone.

-   This name is computed as follows:
+   The owner name is computed as follows:

    1. Take the Key Tags of all of the DS records corresponding to the TA(s) that the resolver knows / is using.

    2. Sort this list in numerically ascending order

+   3. Prepend an underscore ('_') to each Key Tag

-   3. Concatenate the list, separating each Key Tag with a hyphen ('-'), then append this to an underscore ('_')
+   4. Concatenate the list, with each key tag being a label.

    As an example, if the resolver has a single Trust Anchor with a Key Tag of 4217, it would generate an owner name of _4217.
-If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776-1985.
+If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776._1985.

    NOTE: The generation of the TDS Name means that Key Tags MUST be unique, at least within "recent" history.
 If (e.g during a Key